 Meanwhile, Moscow experienced multiple drone strikes, causing car alarms to activate across the city, according to eyewitness reports.

 The strikes targeted areas close to Putin’s usual highway route from his official residence to the Kremlin.
-Another strike occurred near a metro station, while several others caused damage to roofs and residential windows.
+One strike occurred near a metro station, while several others damaged roofs and residential windows.

-In one incident, a passerby filmed debris from a misfiring Russian Pantsir air defence system in the Moscow region.
+In one incident, a passerby filmed debris from a Moscow region’s misfiring Russian Pantsir air defence system.

 The drone attacks targeted high-rise residential buildings in Moscow, coming just days after Putin’s forces launched an offensive on Ukraine’s infrastructure.

-All four major Moscow airports – Sheremetyevo, Domodedovo, Vnukovo, and Zhukovsky – faced disruptions from the attacks, resulting in flight delays and cancellations.
+The attacks disrupted all four major Moscow airports—Sheremetyevo, Domodedovo, Vnukovo, and Zhukovsky—resulting in flight delays and cancellations.